mrkkrp/markkarpov.com/tutorial/megaparsec.md

 | Input and file name  | `runParser`   | `runParserT`   |
 | Custom initial state | `runParser'`  | `runParserT'`  |

-Custom initial state may be necessary if you e.g. want to set tab width to some non-standard value (the default value is `8`).
+A custom initial state may be necessary if you want, for example, to set the tab width to some non-standard value (the default is `8`).
 As an example, here is the type signature of `runParser'`:

 ```haskell
 runParser'